-For details of the key generation / key negotiation process see section 4.5, chapter 5 and chapter 6 of the SSH Transport Layer Protocol specification (draft-ietf-secsh-transport-15.txt) as published by the Secure Shell Charter of the Internet Engineering Task Force (IETF).
-The evaluation will assess that the keys are generated in accordance with the requirements defined in the SSH v2 standard, but no assessment on the strength of the keys generated will be performed as part of this evaluation.
+Application Note: For details of the key generation / key negotiation process see section 4.5, chapter 5 and chapter 6 of the SSH Transport Layer Protocol specification (draft-ietf-seeshtransport-15.txt) as published by the Secure Shell Charter of the Internet Engineering Task Force (IETF).
+The evaluation will assess that the keys are generated in accordance with the requirements defined in the SSH v2 standard.
+The key generation process will only be analysed and rated with respect to the entropy of the input to the key generation process and with respect to the fact that any postprocessing of this input will maintain the entropy.

-5.1.2.3 Cryptographic key generation (SSL: RSA) (FCS CKM.1(3))
+5.1.2.3 Cryptographic key generation (SSL: RSA) (FCS_CKM.1(3))